eligosource/eventsourced/README.md

 The `Emitter` trait can also be combined with the stackable `Eventsourced` and/or `Confirm` traits where `Emitter` must always be the first modification.
 For example:

-    new MyActor with Emitter with Receive with Eventsourced
+    new MyActor with Emitter with Confirm with Eventsourced

 Refer to the [API docs](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Emitter) for further details.